knyl/todo/readme.md

 ## TODO
-* PUT /todos/<id> to update the order of items, the title or toggle done
+* Drag todos to change the order
+* DELETE /todos/<id> to clear a todo
 * Make button submit the todo
 * Put in a real database
 * Error handling
 * XSS/SQL injections/bad stuff - clean/escape the todo text?
-* Drag todos to change the order